 How you can help

-We need your help to fund the solutions that will eliminate stigma, support peers, and offer innovative solutions to end the overdose crisis.
+We need your help to fund the solutions that will eliminate stigma, support peers, and offer innovative solutions to end the toxic drug poisoning crisis.
 In partnership with the BC Centre for Disease Control, we have the mandate, the experts, and the drive to find innovative solutions.
 We need your help to make it a reality.

 Make a one-time gift to our Reducing Harms Projects, or make a one-time or monthly gift to the Driving Innovation Fund today!

 See Emerging Areas for more information on Driving Innovation.